Philio/GoMySQL/README.markdown

 0.2.x series [current]

-* 0.2.6 - Replaced buffer checks in prepared statements, similar to change in 0.2.5, more robust method to handle end of end of packets.
+* 0.2.6 - Replaced buffer checks in prepared statements, similar to change in 0.2.5, more robust method to handle end of packets.
 * 0.2.5 - Fixes issue #10, removed buffer check from query function as no longer needed.
 * 0.2.4 - Fixes issue #7 and related issues with prepared statment - thanks to Tom Lee [[thomaslee]](/thomaslee).
 New faster Escape function - thanks to [[jteeuwen]](/jteeuwen).
 Updated/fixed examples - thanks to [[jteeuwen]](/jteeuwen).
 Fixes issues (#10, #21) with reading full packet, due to some delay e.g. network lag - thanks to Michał Derkacz [[ziutek]](/ziutek) and Damian Reeves for submitting fixes for this.
 * 0.2.3 - Fixes issue #6 - thanks to Tom Lee [[thomaslee]](/thomaslee).